NoriSte/ui-testing-best-practices/sections/draft.md

     - [x] wait for network requests
     - [x] wait for front-end specific state
   - [ ] managing/stubbing websocket
   - [ ] assert frequently.
 An assertion is auto-explicative, an error isn't.
+We aren't unit-testing, every test has a flow and a lot of assertions
   - [ ] choose a made on purpose library
   - [ ] use the same front-end constants/functions (with an example with ReactIntl)
   - [x] UI testing framework as a development tool.
 Write tests step by step to avoid manual testing even during the development phase and to have them already written when you finished (easier with Cypress).
   - [ ] don't use the UI to reach the desired UI state.
 But remember to avoid writing one more app into your testing framework to consume the same resources
-  - [ ] we aren't unit-testing, every test has a flow and a lot of assertions
   - [ ] deterministic tests as wrote here https://docs.cypress.io/guides/core-concepts/conditional-testing.html#Error-Recovery
 - [ ] in your app / practical advices
   - [ ] expose constants/functions.
-It makes tests more portable too
-    - [ ] don't delay this process, by definition UI tests are slow, avoid them failing for a silly string
+It makes tests more portable too. don't delay this process, by definition UI tests are slow, avoid them failing for a silly string
   - [ ] expose some shortcuts.
-Everything useful for letting the UI run faster (without compromising reliability) is welcome
-  - [ ] let the front-end work for you
+Everything useful for letting the UI run faster (without compromising reliability) is welcome. let the front-end work for you
 - [ ] base your tests on contents
   - [ ] ui testing is framework agnostic, base it on contents (the same consumed by the user)
   - [ ] pay attention on the pages that update frequently